How long does it take to get a tax refund

 - File electronically.
 Choose paper tax forms, and you'll double your wait time.
 Every item you write on a paper form must be typed into the IRS system, and that takes time.

 Electronic filing goes much faster, and this means you’ll get your money back faster too.

 - Choose direct deposit.
 Give the IRS your account and routing information, and the funds will go into the account as soon as they're ready.
 You won't have to wait for a paper check to get printed and mailed to you.
-If you use a Current account, you’ll get your money five days faster than if you use a traditional bank.
+If you use a Current Premium Account, you’ll get your money five days faster than if you use a traditional bank.

 Electronic deposits arrive about a week faster than printed checks.
 Direct deposit also helps you avoid delays caused by lost or stolen checks.